truchas/truchas/doc/reference-manual/rade/CHAPARRAL_Namelist.rst

 blocking_enclosure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Defines whether this is a blocking problem; i.e., whether the path between two surfaces might be blocked by a third surface.
-If the shape produced by the enabled radiating surfaces is *entirely convex*, this parameter may be set to false.
+Defines whether this is a blocking problem; i.e., whether the line segment connecting two enclosure surface points may intersect the surface at an intermediate point.
+If the shape produced by the enabled radiating surfaces is convex, this parameter may be set to false.

 :Type: logical
 :Default: true